Zabrane/qlnd/doc/LightningTickerplants.md

 # Introduction

 [Lightning](https://lightning.network/lightning-network-paper.pdf) is a technology designed to dramatically scale blockchains, like Bitcoin, by enabling payments to be performed rapidly, with greater privacy and without a trusted third party.
-It is a Layer 2 infastructure which builds upon the security and [smart contract](https://en.wikipedia.org/wiki/Smart_contract) functionality of the underlying base blockchain, analagous to how the HTTP application layer protocol builds on an underlying and reliable TCP layer.
+It is a layer two infastructure which builds upon the security and [smart contract](https://en.wikipedia.org/wiki/Smart_contract) functionality of the underlying base blockchain, analagous to how the HTTP application layer protocol builds on an underlying and reliable TCP layer.
 Lightning succeeds by allowing payments to be made off-chain, meaning the entire underlying (Bitcoin) network of nodes do not need to validate and record every transaction.
 Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (hundreds of a cent), with low or zero fees and with near instant settlement times.
 Today, Lightning is one of the most [rapidly growing](https://1ml.com/statistics) networks in the cryptocurrency space, and is at the cutting edge of blockchain innovation.

 Currently, many Lightning applications (LApps) are in the early stages of development but include [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micro-paymement paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators and [micro-payment tipping](https://tippin.me/) services (twitter).
+The micro-payment application, in particluar, has the potential to transform how online content is monetised, moving from an add based, or yearly subscription based model, to a microfee pay-per-view model.
-Lightning payments are also highly applicable to the IoT space, as the network can be used used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of its key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456).
-For crypto currency exchanges, integrating Lightning has the advantage of allowing users to more rapidly deposit and withdraw funds, and can enable exchanges to monetise market data in a completely new way, as seen in a recent [surebits](https://suredbits.com/) application, which allows end users to subscribe to streaming futures data from the BitMEX and Kraken exchanges with Lightning payments.
+Lightning payments are also highly applicable to the IoT space, as the network can be used used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of the networks key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456).
+For crypto currency exchanges, integrating Lightning has the advantage of allowing users to more rapidly deposit and withdraw funds, and can enable exchanges to monetise market data in a completely new way, as seen in a recent [surebits](https://suredbits.com/) application, which allows end users to subscribe to streaming futures data from the BitMEX and Kraken exchanges with Lightning micro-payments.

-In this paper, we will explore Lightning network technology, and describe how one can use the [qlnd](https://github.com/jlucid/qlnd) library to interact with a running Lighting node to create payment channels with peers, generate invoices for payment, and route payments rapidly across the network.
-As an example of how lightning can be integrated into kdb+ based applications, this paper will describe how a standard kdb+ tickerplant can be easily modified to accept payments for market data on a per ticker basis, with near instant settlement and zero fees.
+With the above potential applications in mind, this paper will explore Lightning network technology, and describe how the [qlnd](https://github.com/jlucid/qlnd) library can be used to interact with a running Lighting node, from within a q process, to create payment channels with peers, generate invoices for payment, and route payments rapidly across the network.
+As an example of how Lightning can be integrated into kdb+ based applications, this paper will describe how a standard kdb+ tickerplant can be easily modified to accept payments for market data on a per ticker basis, with near instant settlement and zero fees.
+The paper will also discuss how multiple IoT devices can authenticate and communicate with a single Lightning node to generate invoices and receive payment settlement notifications.

 All tests were carried out using